-As of Release 99.1/10994, when a Perforce service (p4s) starts up, it reads its configuration parameters from the environment according to the following precedence:
+When a Perforce service (p4s) starts up, it reads its configuration parameters from the environment according to the following precedence:

 - 1. Windows service parameters (set by p4 set -S servicename) have the highest precedence. - 2.
 System environment variables. - 3.
 The Perforce system registry (set by p4 set -s).